The US DOT has underwritten the creation of a basic editing tool to help others create suitable DSRC MAP messages. This work was done by Leidos.

 Notes on Encoding

-If using this tool to create ASN for MAPs that will be sent over the air, the output setting would be “Frame+Map” (the only valid message type allowed by the J2735 conformance) and “Tight” (selects and uses the correct offset item for each node base don the min size needed).
+If using this tool to create ASN for MAPs that will be sent over the air, the output setting would be “Frame+Map” (the only valid message type allowed by the J2735 conformance) and “Tight” (selects and uses the correct offset item for each node based on the minimum node segment sizes needed).